google/xls/docs_src/ir_semantics.md

 Produces a bits value with exactly one bit set.
 The index of the set bit depends upon the input value.

+This operation can be thought of like a command: "canonicalize/normalize this input value to be one-hot", where `lsb_prio` indicates which side of the bitvector wins in the case that there are multiple input bits set.
+Contrast this with the [`decode`](#decode) operation which instead converts a binary-encoded operand value into a one-hot value.

+(Note: once this operation has been applied to a value, the optimizer knows that the output has the one-hot property [i.e. exactly one bit is set], which helps the optimizer know that one-hot-select operations that use the output value as a selector are selecting between distinct values.)

 **Syntax**

 ```